ijharansari/converter/README.md

 Aim of this package is provide tool for converting number into words conviniently.

 # Expectation
--Introduce better and stable form to convert number into word -Currently this we can't convert number into internaltional based number system.
+- Introduce better and stable form to convert number into word
+- Currently this we can't convert number into internaltional based number system.
 We need to introduce this concerpt too.